Beliavsky/Fortran-tools-on-GitHub/README.md

 [FortranTree](https://github.com/imaliyov/FortranTree): parses Fortran source code and creates a call tree graph with Python, by imaliyov.
 The code relies on pygraphviz and fparser.

+[fortran-vars](https://github.com/camfort/fortran-vars): static analysis library for Fortran code.
+It is built on top of the open source project fortran-src which provides lexing, parsing and basic analyses of Fortran code. fortran-vars focuses on supporting the Fortran 77 standard and extensions.
+It provides a Fortran memory model with a symbol table and storage table, constant expressions evaluation, constant propagation analysis.

 [fsource](https://github.com/mwallerb/fsource): Fortran static analysis tool written in pure Python, by mwallerb

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab